- SMPD Jobs

 - Civil Service Examination - This is a written test consisting of multiple choice questions covering subjects such as cognitive skill, reading comprehension, and memory skills.

 A study guide is available for purchase through the Public Safety Compass.

 Applicants who have a score of 70 or more may receive an additional 5 points for either two years prior civilian law enforcement experience or two years prior honorable military experience.
+An education credit of 5 points is also available according to the requirements listed on additional points.
+An applicant is eligible for a total of 8 points, if they have prior experience (law enforcement or military) and a degree.
 Supporting documentation must be submitted in the application process prior to taking the entrance exam to receive additional points.

 - Physical Fitness Assessment - The duties of law enforcement officers requires a high level of physical fitness and readiness to meet the demands of the job.
 SMPD has adopted one of the methods used by the Texas Department of Public Safety (DPS) to assess officer and candidate fitness and readiness.

 To perform this assessment, we use Concept 2 Rowers for candidates to complete a 2000- meter row.
 This activity measures the candidate’s VO2max, which is used to determine the ability of the candidate to meet this fitness requirement.
 During the assessment, the candidate will be required to row 2000 meters at maximum effort at the 60th percentile.
 The required performance standard is determined based on the candidate’s gender, weight and age.
 The DPS has validated the percentile at which we assess both officers and candidates.
 Note: The row machine tension will be set at five (5).